NBISweden/workshop-python/vt17/lecture/4/index.md

     Outputs the selection to map file.
 Section is a list of HomeEntry.
     The center is given by latitude and longitude and marked on the map with a blue marker.
     The map draws a radius around the center.
-    When the cheapest is used, an extra green marker is ploted in the map.
+    When the special is used, an extra green marker is ploted in the map.

     Note: this requires you to pass a Google Maps API key.
     You can fetch one here: https://developers.google.com/maps/documentation/javascript/get-api-key